Categories

 Is There A Cause Of Action Surrounding Crying Michael Jordan?

-By this point everyone has seen the picture of Michael Jordan crying at his Hall of Fame induction, as it is being used on memes everywhere.
-Can use of this photo in a meme get you sued?
+Everyone has seen the picture of Michael Jordan crying at his Hall of Fame induction, as it is being used on memes everywhere.
+Can the use of this photo in a meme get you sued?

 Copyright law grants exclusive rights of an original work to its creator, in this case the Associated Press.
 Of course there are exceptions that allow for use without permission from the copyright holder.
 We are going to evaluate if use of the Michael Jordan’s crying face in a meme constitutes as fair use, thus making it not subject to copyright laws.